Marie-Louise O'Donnell: Political appointment

 In May 2011, Taoiseach Enda Kenny nominated O'Donnell to the 24th Seanad.
 O'Donnell indicated that the appointment was a surprise, and she did not enter as a member of any party.
 Kenny again nominated her to the 25th Seanad in May 2016.
-She ousted David Norris from his role as leader of the Seanad's independent Technical Group on 29 June 2016; however, she is no longer a member of the group.
+She ousted David Norris from his role as leader of the Seanad's independent Technical Group on 29 June 2016; however, she later left the group.